plumpNation/generators/README.md

 console.log(add2To(5)); // prints 7
 ```

 We *generated* a function that adds 2 to it's param.
-The closure keeps the value
+The closure keeps the value of n, and we can reuse the add2To
-of n, and we can reuse the add2To over and over again.
+over and over again.

-So then a generator seems to be returning a function for us to reuse, and adding
+So then a generator seems to be returning a function for us to
-some API functions to this function.
+reuse, and adding some API functions to this function.
+This may
+not be the actual case, however I'll delete all this if I'm
+wrong.

 ## Create our first generator

 The star '*' tells JS that this is going to be a generator.
-This example is not
-the same as the last, it is not trying to replicate the same functionality.
+This example is not the same as the last, it is not trying to
+replicate the same functionality.

 ```js
 function* iterator(startValue) {